UQ4covid/uq4covid.github.io/vignettes/data/MetaWards/README.md

 vignette.
 (These tools also accept designs in $(-1, 1)$ spaces as long as you set the `scale` argument to `convertDesignToInput()`.)

+Other designs can be added using this code as a guide.

 ### Tests

 There are some tests in the `tests/` folder.
 The `bash` script file `testScript.sh` gives details.
-These are mostly brute force sense checks on the outputs.
+These run tests in a single population, and compare outputs to a deterministic model (to check that the finalsizes match those that are obtained from the NGM matrix using the approach of [Andreasen (2011)](https://link.springer.com/article/10.1007%2Fs11538-010-9623-3)).
+They also compare the MetaWards runs to those obtained form an equivalent single population model coded in R in order to check various aspects of the implementation.
 Paths to the `MetaWardsData` folder will have to be updated on different machines.

 ## Running the model on Catalyst

+When the vignette is generated, this produces a `.zip` file called `metawards.zip` that contains all the code necessary to run the model on an individual machine.
+This can be unzipped and the varius design files edited at will as required.

-Once the design has been generated and the `inputs/disease.dat` file specified, the whole folder can be zipped and sent to Christopher, who will run it using the `jobscript.sh` script.
+Similarly, generating the vignette also creates a .zip. file called `metawardsCatalyst.zip` that contains the same, but with additional code for runnign on Catalyst and post-processing on JASMIN.
+Once the design has been included, this can be sent to Christopher, who will run it using the `catalystJobscript.sh` script and copy the results to JASMIN in the `covid19` workspace.

-You can amend this script if you want to change anything (for example, the `--nsteps 177` default number of days to run the model for might want amending).

-Once the model has been run, Christopher will transfer to JASMIN.
+## JASMIN post-processing

-## Copying files to JASMIN
+### Copying files to JASMIN

 Assuming you're set up on JASMIN, and have access to the GWS for the `covid19` project.
 Then you need to login to a transfer server to copy the files across.